 - Dirty Dash cheerleading (turns out you miss your chance to participate when you don’t tell your mom you are going to be in town)

 - Attending the old Provo singles ward and feeling more loved than ever with the amazing friends you stupidly left behind (shoutout Kaitlyn ;D)

 - Visiting with another best friend and meeting her perfect-for-her fiancé (CAN NOT wait for the wedding in August!)

 - Almost nightly wrestling matches with the bros, constant antagonizing from the dad, and no help from the dog

 - And a bi-annual teeth cleaning…because that is just what you do on breaks.

 Honestly, the first thing I noted was how I could actually be outside and not be instantly consumed by watery air.
 I could sit for hours outside in the fresh Utah weather, and I did!
-The mountains and rock formations constantly impressed me.
+The mountains and rock formations constantly impress me.
 Yes, I grew up around these so they aren’t new, but living in a land of hills makes you appreciate how crazy this earth can get!
 I also couldn’t stop smiling and being proud of my little home state as I drove around on Sunday and saw all the people in their Sunday best.
 Ah, I miss those quiet, peaceful Sabbath days.
 Also, $5 TUESDAYS.